Tobacco-Free Communities Grant Program

 Learn more about the Minneapolis American Indian Center at www.maicnet.org.

 NAMI focuses on engaging mental health workers and people living with mental illness throughout Minnesota.
 They work to increase the number of mental health workers trained in smoking cessation.
 They also aim to increase cessation treatment/referral by mental health workers by developing and launching an accredited training for mental health workers across the state.
 NAMI will also assess their readiness for and work towards a commercial tobacco-free grounds policy for their worksite.

 Learn more about NAMI at www.namihelps.org.

-Rainbow Health Initiative works with LGBTQ youth and young adults primarily in the Twin Cities Metro.
+The Shift MN program of JustUs Health works with LGBTQ youth and young adults primarily in the Twin Cities Metro.
 They collect, analyze and disseminate information on trends about LGBTQ commercial tobacco use.
 They work to raise awareness, address misconceptions, and build community support for commercial tobacco prevention and control efforts in LGBTQ communities and partner with LGBTQ youth and young people to develop leadership skills in tobacco control, cessation promotion, health equity and advocacy.
-They work with Family Tree Clinic to integrate cessation connections and support within the clinical setting.
+They work with the new JustUs Behavioral Health Clinic to integrate cessation connections and support within the clinical setting.